 The Daedalus Encounter was always a game that interested me.
-I saw it sitting on the shelves of my local PC World looking very much like a movie complete with the ever-enticing 15 certificate.
+I saw it sitting on the shelves of my local PC World looking very much like a movie complete with the ever-enticing circle of red that is the BBFC 15-certificate.
 Being a snot-nosed 12-year-old and too young for such an 'extreme' game, I instead went for Bullfrog's fantastic Magic Carpet.
 I've since picked up this sci-fi adventure only to find how good a decision I'd actually made.

 This big-budget 1995 game was notable at the time for featuring some known names.
-It stars Tia Carrer (as the cocky space scavenger Lt.
-Ariel Matheson) who was then best known for Wayne's World and True Lies, but has since earned starring roles in the Relic Hunter TV series and the voice of Nani in Disney's Lilo & Stitch.
-It also star Christian Bocher as Zach Smith, but you'd be hard pushed to have seen him anything, let alone anything memorable.
+It stars Tia Carrer as the cocky space scavenger Lt.
+Ariel Matheson who was then best known for Wayne's World and True Lies, but has since earned a starring role in the Relic Hunter TV series and voiced big sister Nani in Disney's Lilo & Stitch.
+It also stars Christian Bocher as Zach Smith, but you'd be hard pushed to have seen him anything, let alone anything memorable.

-What is praiseworthy in the puzzle design, and something I've not really seen before, is in the different types of light you can perceive in your new body.
+What is praiseworthy in the puzzle design, and something I've not really seen before is in the different types of light you can perceive in your new body.
 You can see the world in any spectrum you like from infra-red to ultra-violet.
 Doing so can reveal clues so it's best to view every door in every spectrum before you attempt to solve the riddle.
-It's not scientifically accurate at all but at least it gives the puzzles an extra level.
+It's not scientifically accurate at all but at least it gives the puzzles an extra layer of intrigue.

 And that's the problem with FMV adventures.
 All too often, the developers get too enamoured with the video and forget about the game.
 There's an obscene amount of cut-scenes in The Daedalus Encounter, which are admittedly enjoyable for the most part, but the game-play is sorely lacking.
 It spans 3 CDs but I expect the actual game parts to only tally up to about one or two hours worth of play.
 Developers Mechadeus at least put an effort into trying something unique with the light spectrum and probe functions but it's ultimately a game that's more fun to watch than play.